 Federal Work Study is a federal needs-based work program that determines eligibility through the FAFSA.
 Work-study is available as long as federal funding and employment are accessible.

 - You must be enrolled for a minimum of six hours per academic session.

 - You are paid on the 15th and 30th of every month with earnings paid directly to you.
 Wages are never automatically paid towards any outstanding ECTC bill.

 Your Federal Work-Study salary will be at least the current federal minimum wage, but it may be higher, depending on the type of work you do and the skills acquired.
 Your total Federal Work-Study award depends on when you apply and your level of need and the availability of positions.

 You will be paid by the hour.
-KCTCS colleges will pay you directly twice a month.
+KCTCS colleges will pay you directly on the 15th and 30th of every month.

 Both.
 You may be assigned to work at any of the locations of your local KCTCS campus.
 If you work off campus, your employer may be a private nonprofit organization, a for-profit organization or a public agency.
 These organizations must provide part of the funds required for your salary.

 Can I work as many hours as I want?

 The amount you earn cannot exceed your total Federal Work-Study offer.
 Each KCTCS College's Office of Student Aid will determine the number of hours to be worked.
 When assigning work hours, the Office of Student Aid will consider your class schedule and your academic progress.

 Who do I contact?